Code-Institute-Submissions/tlamidi-lam-bakery_JuneResub/README.md

 Next two paragraphs that follows depict the bakery mission and what the bakery stands for.
 The 2 paragraphs narrate in full the details.

-Next is the ul to be used on providing the list of equipments
+Next is the ul element to be used in providing the list of equipments.
+Codes to manage the font, weight, text height and decoration are put together.

+After the equipments , come the list of products.
+The div and ul elements including li element are used. codes are written in the style list to manage the product.

+Opening and closing time follows of the bakery including the days of the week follows.
+Before this are, address , phone number, and email address.
+The table is wrapped inside a div element.
+This is to enable responsive behaviour.
+We make our self known in all the major social media including , twitter, you-tube, facebook, and instagram.
+All the items representing the social media are laid horizontally allign to the right.